yhma-lab/website/content/publication/finite-time/2023-ma-simple-realization-polytropic/index.md

 date: '2023-07-01'
 publication_types:
 - article-journal
-publication: '*American Journal of Physics*'
+publication: 'American Journal of Physics'
 publication_short: ''
 doi: 10.1119/5.0104382
 abstract: In most thermodynamics textbooks, polytropic processes are introduced by defining the process equation rather than explaining their physical origin.
 In this paper, we propose a simple model to realize a polytropic process for an ideal gas.
 The ideal gas is compressed or expanded quasi-statically while in thermal contact with a finite reservoir with constant heat capacity, and the entire system is thermally isolated from the outside environment.
 We propose an experimental implementation of our model with realistic parameters.
 summary: ''
 tags:
 - Finite-time and Finite-size Thermodynamics